jianxiaoguo/website/content/en/docs/installing-workflow/gateway.md

     --set builder.service.type=LoadBalancer
 ```

-Of course, if you deploy it on a bare machine, you probably do not have Load Balancer.
+Of course, if you deploy it on a bare machine, you probably do not have a load balancer.
 You need to use NodePort:

 ```
 $ helm install drycc oci://registry.drycc.cc/charts/workflow \
     --namespace drycc \